COVID-19 Effects on Life insurance and Your Health.

 Am I able to apply for life insurance if I travel internationally?

-If you intend to travel internationally until the end of 2020, your case will be postponed.
-Only after all international travel is fully completed and you are in the United States for 30 days with no COVID-19 symptoms, will a life insurance application be considered.
+If you intend to travel internationally, only after all international travel is fully completed and you are in the United States for 30 days with no COVID-19 symptoms, will a life insurance application be considered.

 Long term care insurance